expanse-org/miner/docker.md

 **tokens.json file**
-tokens.json file listed tokens and markets those exchanges want to support. you can combine markets like WEXP-LRC
+tokens.json file listed tokens and markets those exchanges want to support. you can combine markets like WEXP-PEX